-After putting a great deal of thought into the dimensions of the cushion and the perfect ratio of cushion to stability, she began thinking about to how that perfectly engineered chair could be made aesthetically pleasing as well.
+After putting a great deal of thought into the dimensions of the cushion and the perfect ratio of cushion to stability, she began thinking about to how that new perfectly engineered chair could be made aesthetically pleasing as well.
 As soon as she had this thought she gave herself a good faceplam.
 People had said that her engineering degree was at odds with her interior design minor.
 After years of defending this choice as “diverse” and “well rounded” she had finally found a way to use them together.